special-force-analytic/special-force-analytic.github.io/analyses.md

 ## 1. Seller Analysis
 The first analysis is extraction of a Single Seller View from a multi-dimensional datasets.
 The second analysis is a Seller Segmentation Analysis using a Machine Learning Model.
 <br>
-Following datas were used for this Seller Analytics analysis:
+Following datas were used for this Seller Analysis:
 1. `olist_orders_dataset`
 2. `olist_order_items_dataset`
 3. `olist_products_dataset`